 While the configuration of classrooms may change to reflect physical distancing and sanitization guidelines, know the values of Cornerstone remain the same: We strive to bring each and every student a rigorous, Christ-centered education.

-At this time, we ask that visitors limit visits to campus effective Nov.
-18 through Dec.
-8, 2020.
-All admissions visits will transition to virtual events.
-Please contact your admissions counselor for more information.
+Please contact your admissions counselor for information regarding campus visits.
 Employees who have to come to campus for any reason should fill out the COVID-19 screening form.

 Our ideal scenario, of course, is that all students are learning on campus with safety precautions in place, such as having smaller class sizes and physical distancing, if necessary.
 With the fluidity of the COVID-19 situation, be assured that Cornerstone’s planning is adaptable and prepared for multiple scenarios.